 Session consistency (read your writes) accepts an optional

-replicated a certain write described by its transaction
+which already have replicated a certain write described by its transaction identifier.

 The latter requires the use of client-side global transaction id injection.

 The new approach supersedes the use of SQL hints and the configuration option